microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 12. The final question, expressed in a more straightforward manner, is, after White plays the first move D4, what is the most advantageous opening move for Black in terms of achieving the highest winning percentage?

-    The thinking process is like below and this helps to create DAX measure in more intuitive way.
+    The thought process unfolds as follows, facilitating the creation of a more intuitive DAX measure:
-- Begin by filtering the moves_fct table to include only instances where the first move is D4.
+- Commence by filtering the 'moves_fct' table to include only instances where the first move is 'D4.
 - Utilize this criterion to identify games that were won by Black from the dim_game table.
 - To the resulting table, introduce a new column that calculates the move number as 2.
-- Group the table by move number = 2 and calculate the count.
+- Group the table by move number = 2 and calculate the count of games.
 - Determine the highest count number among these counts.
 - Identify the move that corresponds to the highest count number, as it shares the same count value as the highest count number.